 Not long ago I grabbed a bar of ZOTE to help deal with the oily mess on my baby’s bibs due to the high-fat content in my breast milk this round.
-The tide in the washer on hot still leaves a bit of that breast milk smell on the fabric of our favorite bibs.
+The Tide in the washer on hot still leaves a bit of that breastmilk smell on the fabric of our favorite bibs.
 Which is odd because it gets everything else out.
 Perhaps because we mainly stick to pure cotton which cleans easy.
+Check out these uses for Zote soap.

 Handy uses for Zote Soap